sstelfox/stelfox.net/content/notes/auditd.md

 * Truncation of log files
 * Access to the audit and audit reporting tools and logs
 * Creation, modification, and deletion of special files (think mknod)
-* Mount and Unmount operations
+* Mount and unmount operations
 * User & Group creation and removal
 * Read/write access to private key material
 * Changes to the hostname